- Instructions for Form 1120-REIT - Introductory Material

 Golden parachute payments.

 A portion of the payments made by a REIT to key personnel that exceeds their usual compensation may not be deductible.
 This occurs when the REIT has an agreement (golden parachute) with these key employees to pay them these excessive amounts if control of the REIT changes.
 See section 280G and Regulations section 1.280G-1.
-Also see the instructions for Line 9, later.
+Also see the instructions for line 9, later.

 Business start-up and organizational costs.

 A REIT can elect to deduct a limited amount of start-up and organizational costs it paid or incurred.
-Any remaining costs generally must be amortized over a 180-month period.
+Any remaining costs must generally be amortized over a 180-month period.
 See sections 195 and 248 and the related regulations.

 The REIT generally elects to deduct start-up or organizational costs by claiming the deduction on its income tax return filed by the due date (including extensions) for the tax year in which the active trade or business begins.
 However, for start-up or organizational costs paid or incurred before September 9, 2008, the REIT may be required to attach a statement to its return to elect to deduct such costs.